arafune/spd_controller/doc/source/Prodigy_remote_in/Prodigy_remote_in.md

 ![Remote_in](./ProdigyRemote_in.png)

-## 3. Remote control through Jupyter
+## Remote control through Jupyter

 - Open the "Windows terminal"
+- Go to the directory for data storing, and then copy "Prodigy_Remote_in.ipynb" to this folder.
 - type the following
   > jupyter lab